Maappers123123/Clinical-Video-Annotation-Tool/README.md

 ### ❌ "Python 3 was not found" (macOS / Linux)

-`run.sh` now checks for a real Python 3 interpreter the same way `run.bat` does on Windows, and prints platform-specific install instructions if none is found:
 - **macOS:** install from <https://www.python.org/downloads> (the
   `.pkg` installer).
 If you're ever prompted to install "Command Line Tools", accept that first.